sjtu-medialab/Free-Viewpoint-RGB-D-Video-Dataset/README.md

 ## Citation

-If you find our work useful for your research, please cite the following paper:
+If you find our work helps, please cite the following paper:
 ```
 @ARTICLE{10403933,
   author={Guo, Shuai and Hu, Jingchuan and Zhou, Kai and Wang, Jionghao and Song, Li and Xie, Rong and Zhang, Wenjun},